icepack/icepack/README.md

 This library is for simulating the flow of glaciers and ice sheets using the finite element method.

-Icepack is currently in active development and is not yet ready for use.
+Icepack is not yet ready for use and should be considered pre-alpha quality.
+Features will break, frequently.

 Planned features:
 * multiple glacier models: shallow shelf, full Stokes, depth-averaged higher-order models